Quick/Nimble/Sources/Nimble/Nimble.docc/Nimble.md

 ## Overview

-Nimbel provides 3 things:
+Nimbel provides 4 things:

 - A way to verify expressions using a natural, easily understood language.
-- **Matchers**, or functions to check the outcome of an expression.
+- **Matchers**, or functions to check the Behavior of an expression.
-- Means of requiring an **Expectation** - an expression-matcher combination to pass before continuing.
+- Means of requiring an **Expectation** - an expression-matcher combination - to pass before continuing.
 - A way to check expressions that change over time.

+## Terms

+- term Expression: A Swift or Objective-C bit of code.
+For example `1 + 1`.
+- term Behavior: A result or side effect of an expression.
+For example `print("hello")` has a behavior of writing "hello\n" to standard output, while `1 + 1` has a behavior of returning 2.
+- term Matcher: A function from Nimble which checks an Expression's Behavior.
+- term Expectation: An Expression combined with an Expression.
+For example, `expect(1 + 1).to(equal(2))` is an Expectation.
+- term Polling Expectation: An expectation that is continuously polled until it finishes.
+- term Requirement: An Expectation that must pass before continuing.
+These are usually defined using `require` instead of `expect`, though there are shortcuts such as ``unwrap(file:line:customError:_:)-5q9f3`` and ``pollUnwrap(file:line:_:)-4ddnp``.

 ## Topics